digidotcom/xbee-java/examples/io/IOSamplingSample/ReadMe.txt

   To test the functionality, follow these steps:

     1) Verify that the samples are received and printed in the output console every 5 seconds.
+These samples should contain the values of the two lines that are monitored.

-    2) Press the button corresponding to the digital input line in the remote XBee device and verify that a new sample is received and printed in the output console.
-In the XBIB boards it is the DIO3; in the XBee Development boards is the DIO4 or User Button.
+    2) Press the button corresponding to the digital input line in the remote XBee device and verify that a new sample is received and printed in the output console (in the XBIB boards it is the DIO3).
+This sample should only contain the value of the digital line.